 Note carefully the last sentence, “Three of the church’s current apostles, for example, were widowed and remarried.
 Each will have two wives in the eternities.”

-The three Mormon Apostles referred to in this article are Dallin H. Oaks, L. Tom Perry, and Russell M. Nelson.
-All three men are widowers, and all three men have been “sealed” to a second wife.
+The three Mormon Apostles referred to in this article are Dallin H. Oaks, L. Tom Perry, and Russell M. Nelson (L. Tom Perry passed away on May 30, 2015).
+Being widowers, all three men remarried and were “sealed” to a second wife.

 During a devotional address Mormon Apostle Dallin H. Oaks gave at Brigham Young University on January 29, 2002, he confirmed that he fully anticipates spending eternity with Kristen M. McMain, whom he was sealed to in the Salt Lake Temple on August 25, 2000.
 Oaks’ first wife, June Dixon Oaks, was sealed to him in marriage on June 24, 1952.
 She died in 1998.
 In his BYU talk, Oaks said, “When I was 66, my wife June died of cancer.
 Two years later I married Kristen McMain, the eternal companion who now stands at my side.”